Quick Answer

 - Prior auth backlog past 5 business days on routine requests.

-- After-hours patient messages piling up in the portal inbox with no triage path.
+- After-hours patient messages piling up in the portal inbox with no written routing path.

 - Recall lists or post-visit follow-up sequences abandoned because no one owns them.